Odesa: Climate

 Odesa has a hot-summer humid continental climate (Dfa, using the 0 C isotherm), bordering a cold semi-arid (BSk) as well as a humid subtropical climate (Cfa).
 This has, over the past few centuries, aided the city greatly in creating conditions necessary for the development of summer tourism.
 During the tsarist era, Odesa's climate was considered to be beneficial for the body, and thus many wealthy but sickly persons were sent to the city in order to relax and recuperate.
 This resulted in the development of spa culture and the establishment of a number of luxury hotels in the city.
 The average annual temperature of the sea is 13–14 C. Seasonal sea temperatures range from an average of 6 C from January to March, to 23 C in August.
 Typically, for a total of 4 months – from June to September – the average sea temperature in the Gulf of Odesa and the city's bay area exceeds 20 C.

-The city typically experiences dry, cold winters, which are relatively mild when compared to most of Ukraine, as they're marked by temperatures which rarely fall below -10 C. Summers see an increased level of precipitation, and the city often experiences warm weather with temperatures often reaching into the high 20s and low 30s C. Snow cover is often light or moderate, due to its location on the northern coast of the Black Sea, and municipal services rarely experience the problems that can often be found in other, more northern, Ukrainian cities.
-The city hardly ever faces the phenomenon of sea-freezing.
+The city typically experiences dry, cold winters which are relatively mild when compared to most of Ukraine, as they are marked by temperatures that rarely fall below -10 C. Summers see an increased level of precipitation, and the city often experiences warm weather with temperatures often reaching the high 20s and low 30s °C. Snow cover is light to moderate due to the city's location on the northern coast of the Black Sea, and municipal services rarely experience problems that can often be found in other, more northern Ukrainian cities.
+The city hardly ever faces sea ice formation.